 UPDATE 9th Oct 2016: Just got this article on the debacle: http://newsroom.ucla.edu/releases/majority-of-hospitalized-heart-75668

 I had approximated that around 20% of these guys were on lipid-lowering medication, which didn't change the absurdity of the result.
 At all.
 But now this article verifies it - only 21% were on the cholesterol-attacking sauce.
+Also LDL can drop slightly in the 24 hours or so after problems like MI occur - but these were "admission LDL's" - blood draws taken after the guys arrived at hospital in a panic.
 What a farce...original blog post continues below:

 Interesting twitter chat with foremost Lipid Expert Dr. Thomas Dayspring this evening - he has acknowledged the following histograms I put together, so I feel comfortable posting them(!).
 Basically, the Coronary Artery Disease (CAD) Histograms (Red Bars) are from a 2009 report which measured the LDL values for >130,000 people admitted with CAD issues.
 I pulled the US general population LDL distribution from a similar timeframe, and averaged it to match the gender split of the CAD cohort (...Green Bars).
 The message is:- the majority of Myocardial Infarctions (Heart Attacks) are now driven by Insulin Resistance and excessive sugar & carbohydrate in the diet, helped by Magnesium, sunlight/D, Omega3 and other nutrient deficiencies, along with excessive Omega 6 (Note - IR with concurrent Hyperinsulinemia, not the 'physiological IR of a low-carber).
 Reply from Dr. Dayspring: "Current NHANES data: majority of MI are explained by IR.
 But real message is unless >200 mg/dL - LDLc is terrible biomarker".
 And indeed it is - LDL should never be used to diagnose, as can be seen from my graph below (Red = Coronary Disease people, Dark Green = general population).